AlexToTheSun/Validator_Activity/Monitoring-And-Alerting/Missed_blocks-Telegram-Alerting/README.md

 2. Choose and send a name for your new bot.
 3. Choose and send a username for your new bot.
 It must end in `bot`.
 4. Done.
 Now you have the **bot** and **token** to access the HTTP API.
+5. Send message to new bot as it is not allowd to send you message first.
 ```
 Telegram_Bot_Token=<Your_Telegram_Bot_Token>
 echo $Telegram_Bot_Token